Let's forget the ravaging pandemic and all the negativity that surrounded your business last year.

 Even then, it is essential to mention that businesses have to embark on more vigorous marketing campaigns to close sales, unlike before the pandemic.

 On the other hand, Deloitte interviewed IT executives to find out their thoughts about marketing in 2020.

 A whopping 62 percent said they need to do even more vibrant marketing this year.
 While the overall spending is likely to reduce this year, the execs say they will allocate more money to marketing this year.

-Is Your Marketing Budget Big Enough to Allow You to Outperform Your Competition in 2021?
+Is Your Marketing Budget Big Enough To Outperform Your Competition In 2021?

 Digital marketing for IT companies isn't the same as it was in 2008 during the last recession.
 Today, marketers have access to an assortment of tools and technology with an incredible ability, such as A. I and account-based marketing software.

 In essence, this means that IT companies will respond differently to the pandemic induced recession than they did over two decades ago.

 What Does This Mean For Your IT Brand?